nigeljohnson73/WRFCOM/README.md

 # Water Rocket Flight Computer

+For more background and discussion, check out [the wiki](https://github.com/nigeljohnson73/WRFCOM/wiki).

 This is a small project that uses off the shelf modules as much as possible to build a data logger for attaching to a water bottle rocket... or any kind of vehicle.
-The idea is that is used GPS and barimetric pressure to define your location with some additional parameters from Gyros and Accelerometers (maybe magnetometers).
+The idea is that is uses various sensors to define your position in 3 dimensions with some additional parameters from Gyros, Accelerometers and magnetometers.
 All of this data being logged to an SD card as fast as possible and running from a small battery.
-The interface should be a web page from the on-board WiFi Access Point, as well as a load of Bluetooth LE (BLE) data and control.
+The interface should be a web page from the on-board WiFi Access Point.

-See the '[BLE Remote Controller](https://github.com/nigeljohnson73/WRFCOM-Remote)' for more on that.
+See the '[BLE Remote Controller](https://github.com/nigeljohnson73/WRFCOM-Remote)' for more on a BLE interface.

-It would be nice if I could build an app that would suck off the data and display it without having to pull the SD card, but that is a stretch goal.

 Things to install
 -----------------
 I will assume you are comfortable with the Arduino IDE.

-You should install the latest ESP32 boards into your board manager if you haven't already (depending on which you want to use).
+You should install the latest ESP boards into your board manager if you haven't already (depending on which you want to use).
+You can only install the ESP32 bitis if you are using the out-of-the-box stuff in this project.
 Add these to your "Additional Boards Manager URLs" section in preferences.

 ```
 https://arduino.esp8266.com/stable/package_esp8266com_index.json
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 ```

-With that installed the board you want is the `Adafruit Feather ESP32-S3 No PSRAM`.
+With that installed the board you want is the `Adafruit Feather ESP32-S3 No PSRAM` for the out-of-the-box project.

 <!--
 You will need to install the file system plugins for